traumverloren/led-necklace/README.md

 # Wifi-enabled LED Necklace Project

-This is part of a wearables/fashion/art project for entry in the Light My Ride annual lighted bike ride event in Amsterdam.
+This is part of a wearables/fashion/art project ---> [Haute Codeture](https://github.com/traumverloren/led-couture-app)

 ---